 "The house was steaming - some of the spouting buckled.
 Lots of trees and garden around the garage all burnt.
 It was a developing and moving fire."

-The Harts were alerted to the fire when they heard something go "bang", Lonsdale said.
+The Harts were alerted to the fire when they heard something go "bang", Mr Lonsdale said.

-Roger Hart was hit in the back by an exploding cartridge case but was uninjured.
+Mr Hart was hit in the back by an exploding cartridge case but was uninjured, he said.